hrvthzslt/personal-site/content/posts/qmk-userspaces-and-a-silly-man/index.md

 Certainly looks better than triple the symlinks I had done.
 And no pesky warnings either.

+And we have a **side adventure**!
+While checking out the example [repository](https://github.com/qmk/qmk_userspace), I found a **GitHub Action** that builds all the firmware in a _userspace_.
+That is really convenient, and creating binaries with automation is a good practice because distributing handmade ones can result in an [**xz** backdoor](https://en.wikipedia.org/wiki/XZ_Utils_backdoor).

 So the **moral** of the story is: really read the friendly manual.

-_(This post mentions "userspace" and "QMK" seven times —not including references and commands— and "symlink" four times.
+_(This post mentions "userspace" and "repository" eight-, "QMK" seven times —not including references and commands— and "symlink" four times.
 Maybe I'm not a writer.
 Interesting.)_